begyyal/shjp/README.md

 #### Command format
 `shjp.sh -g [1] [2]...`
 1. File path of the compilation result.
-2. Json key that you want to get value, If it is in a hierarchy, please connect with dots.
+2. Json key that you want to get value.
+If it is in a hierarchy, please connect with dots.
 3. Other arguments after that are the same as 2.

 ***